-6.5 The Consumer is not entitled to withdraw a Purchase Agreement for goods customized for the Consumer, for goods that have been irrevocably merged with other goods after delivery and for goods that are sold in sealed packaging and the packaging has been opened or otherwise damaged and as a result, the goods inside cannot be further sold due to hygienic reasons.
+6.5 The Consumer is not entitled to withdraw a Purchase Agreement for goods customized for the Consumer, for goods that have been irrevocably merged with other goods after delivery and for goods that are sold in sealed packaging (such as menstrual cup) and the packaging has been opened or otherwise damaged and as a result, the goods inside cannot be further sold due to hygienic reasons.

 Obligatory information according to Consumer Protection Code (Art.
 2.11 of these Conditions)

 7.1 The Seller shall inform the Consumer about all relevant characteristics of the sold goods, about the terms of usage, their purpose and possible risks that may be caused by incorrect usage or maintenance,

 a) on an individual page on the Seller’s website (information on cloth diapers, accessories or on other goods or directly on the product’s page) or

 b) in the attached leaflet that the Customer receives with ordered goods; essential information on maintenance are also symbolized by the label sewn on the goods (pictograms about size, used materials, maintenance) and should the Consumer require it, the Seller shall either explain their meaning appropriately or make it possible for the Consumer to find the meaning on the Seller’s website.